codingfogey/fontawesome-bundle/README.md

     app/console codingfogey:fontawesome:install

-There is also `ScriptHandler` for conveniently doing this automatically:
+There is also a `ScriptHandler` for conveniently doing this automatically on each `composer install` or `composer update`:

     "scripts": {
         "post-install-cmd": [